Hip Replacement Lawsuits

 Since 2002, hip manufacturers have paid more than $7.5 billion to settle thousands of hip lawsuits.
 Recent jury verdicts against manufacturers have totaled more than $1.7 billion.
 But courts have tossed out or reduced many of those.

-While most lawsuits involving metal-on-metal hip implants have been resolved, more than 14,000 hip cases were still pending across the country as of July 2019.
+While most lawsuits involving metal-on-metal hip implants have been resolved, more than 2,319 hip cases — out of a total of 33,397 filed — were still pending across the country as of November 2024.

-Lawsuits over Stryker’s LFIT V40 femoral head and Smith & Nephew’s BHR and R3 hips have only recently been consolidated in federal and state courts.
+Lawsuits over Stryker’s LFIT V40 femoral head and Smith & Nephew’s BHR and R3 hips have been consolidated in federal and state courts.
 And law firms have just begun evaluating cases involving Stryker’s Tritanium Acetabular Shells, which are prone to loosen and fail.
-Meanwhile, trials over DePuy’s Pinnacle hips are still underway, with some verdicts on appeal.

 Metal-on-metal hip replacement designs were supposed to be more durable, but lawsuits claim the devices shed microscopic amounts of chromium, cobalt or other metals into the body.